-sportxtipster has a total of 7 completed (plus 1 pending) sports picks the last 365-days.
+sportxtipster has a total of 21 completed sports picks the last 365-days.

 * Return on Investment (ROI) figures above represent potential returns based on a $100 per unit risk amount.
 Please note that past results do not guarantee or imply future performance.